fresns/docs/wiki/en-US/api/user/followers-you-follow.md

 **Request Description**

-- 接口会根据配置表设置 `Operations > Interaction > View user content settings > Which of the user's content can be viewed by others` 决定是否输出数据。
+- The interface will output data based on the configuration table setting `Operations > Interaction > View user content settings > Which of the user's content can be viewed by others`.
-    - 你认识的关注者
+    - Followers you know
-    - 配置 key `it_followers_you_follow`
+    - Configuration key `it_followers_you_follow`
-- 未登录也可以请求，将输出为空列表。
+- Unauthenticated requests are also allowed, but the output will be an empty list.

 ## Return